VerifyLink Infrastructure

 Why these primitives?

-Standard primitives have been audited, attacked, and refined by tens of thousands of cryptographers over decades.
-Proprietary alternatives haven't.
-When the math underpinning trust must hold for decades, picking anything other than what the rest of the internet picked is a liability.
+Why Standard crypto, not proprietary Standard primitives have been audited, attacked, and refined by tens of thousands of cryptographers over decades.
+Picking anything other than what the rest of the internet picked is a liability.